Western-Health-Covid19-Collaboration/wh_covid19_app/docs/Architecture/ADR-0002 Embed content in the app.md

 For the initial versions of the application, we will embed the content in the app.

-Later once the situation stablises and we need to support more hospitals, we  can re-visit the decision and decide if we want to download content.
+Once the situation stabilises, and we can provide support to more hospitals, we can re-visit the decision and decide if we want to download content.

 ## Consequences